A VMware Data Services Manager Provider may connect to the following third party systems:

 You must use the VMware Data Services Manager API to update the certificates on the Provider VM:

 Add the new trusted certificates to the returned file.

 Deleting the trusted certificates on a Provider VM is a manual process.
 You must:

 sshinto the Provider VM.

 If you are running in Provider High Availability mode, you may need to synchronize certificates from the Primary Provider to one or more Standby Providers.

-/appliance/provider/sync-trusted-certificates Data Management for VMware Tanzu API endpoint to synchronize trusted certificates from the Primary Provider:
+/appliance/provider/sync-trusted-certificates VMware Data Services Manager API endpoint to synchronize trusted certificates from the Primary Provider: